Access Control (Authorization)

 }

-And now let's create a rule:
+And now we create the rule:

 $assertion = function (Permission $acl, string $role, string $resource, string $privilege): bool {

-$role = $acl->getQueriedRole(); // object Registered
+$role = $acl->getQueriedRole(); // Registered object

-$resource = $acl->getQueriedResource(); // object Article
+$resource = $acl->getQueriedResource(); // Article object

 return $role->id === $resource->authorId;